jboss-developer/jboss-eap-quickstarts/helloworld-singleton/README.md

 What is it?
 -----------

-This quickstart demonstrates the use of an *EJB 3.1 Singleton Bean* in Red Hat JBoss Enterprise Application Platform.
+The `helloworld-singleton` quickstart demonstrates the use of an *EJB 3.1 Singleton Bean* in Red Hat JBoss Enterprise Application Platform.
+It is instantiated once and maintains its state for the life of the session.

 System requirements
 -------------------